Great Sand Dunes National Park and Preserve: Recreation

 Accessing the dunes requires walking across the wide and shallow Medano Creek.
 The creek typically flows past the main dunes parking area from late April through late June, with peak flow occurring from late May to early June in most years.
 In other months, the creek is usually only a few inches deep, if there is any water at all.
 Hiking is permitted throughout the dunes, with the warning that the sand can get very hot in the summer, up to 150 F. Sand wheelchairs are available at the visitor center.
 Sandboards and sand sleds can be rented just outside the park entrance or in Alamosa which is the closest city.

 Mosca Pass Trail is a 7 mi roundtrip hike that follows a small creek through aspen and evergreen forests to Mosca Pass—elevation 9737 ft—in the Sangre de Cristo Range.
 American Indians and early settlers used this route for travel between the San Luis Valley and the Wet Mountain Valley to the east.
 Several trails located in the northeastern section of the park lead to alpine lakes high in the mountains.
 A trail to Medano Lake and the summit of Mount Herard is located off Medano Pass Road.
 A trail along Sand Creek leads to the Sand Creek Lakes and Music Pass—elevation 11380 ft—with a view of the Upper Sand Creek basin.
-Spur trails along Sand Creek lead to the four alpine lakes which feed the creek, and to several 13,000 ft peaks above the basin.
-The Sand Ramp Trail traverses between the dunefield and the mountains, connecting the park's campground to Medano Pass Road (follow the road up to Medano Lake and Pass), as well as the base of the Sand Creek Trail.
+Spur trails along Sand Creek lead to the four alpine lakes which feed the creek and to several 13,000 ft peaks above the basin.
+The Sand Ramp Trail traverses between the dune field and the mountains, connecting the park's campground to Medano Pass Road (follow the road up to Medano Lake and Pass), as well as the base of the Sand Creek Trail.
 Most of the park's grasslands, shrublands and wetlands have no established trails but are generally open to hiking.
 The Nature Conservancy's Medano Ranch property may only be visited on a guided tour.
 A fence surrounds the property to contain the Conservancy's bison herd and demarcate the boundaries.